jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    xexpr and yexpr are strings specifying non-linear transformations that will be applied to all points in the layer (with xexpr being applied to x values, and yexpr to y values, of course).
-The syntax for the expressions is explained in the :ref:`non-linear transform dialog <nltransform>`.
+The syntax for the expressions is explained in the :ref:`non-linear transform dialog <transform.Non-Linear>`.

 .. method:: layer.boundingBox()